 Nowadays, there are many cafes around the Turtle Lake area and it becomes a popular place to enjoy coffee, take some nice photos, taste street foods, share stories, read books…

 Turtle Lake in recent days – Photo by Scooter Saigon Tour

 5. Saigon Opera House

 At the turn of the 20th century, this magnificent building, designed by French architect Ferret Eugene, was built as a classical opera house with 800 seats to entertain French colonists.
-From 1956, the house functioned as home of the Lower House Assembly of Southern Vietnam.
+From 1956, the house functioned as the home of the Lower House Assembly of Southern Vietnam.
 It’s not until 1975 that the Opera House was used as its original purpose.
-In 1998, the buildings was restored and equipped with state-of-the-art electric appliances, lighting and sound systems, and safety equipment.
+In 1998, the buildings were restored and equipped with state-of-the-art electric appliances, lighting and sound systems, and safety equipment.
 Today the Saigon Opera House becomes a theater for various traditional and classical performances.

 Saigon Opera House in the past

 Saigon Opera House in recent days – Photo by Scooter Saigon Tour